-SECTION X - SUPERMOTARD REGULATIONS (Not offered in 2006)
+SECTION X - SUPERMOTARD REGULATIONS (Not offered in 2007)

 - 1. A Supermotard class motorcycle will be defined as a single or twin cylinder off-road or dualsport based machine with displacement of 1000cc or less. - a.
 Racing will be conducted according to the regulations set forth below and as other sections of this book apply. - b.
 A Supermotard event will consist of Supermotard Class motorcycles competing on a combined asphalt and dirt circuit with a minimum of one jump. - 2.
 All equipment must comply with Section C, General Equipment (Full MX or Dirt Track protective riding gear accepted) and Section E, Machinery and Numbers. - 3.
 The Supermotard classes will be: - a.
-Open Supermotard: - Unlimited modification, open displacement single or up to 1000cc twin. - Middleweight Supermotard: Unlimited modification up to 250cc two stroke or 450cc four stroke. - c.
-Lightweight Supermotard: Unlimited modification, up to 125cc two stroke or 250cc four stroke. - d.
-Moto-X Supermotard: Must have 21 inch front wheel, any MX, Enduro, DOT or class C tire eligible, open displacement. - 4.
+Open Supermotard: Unlimited modification, open displacement single or up to 1000cc twin. - b.
+Middleweight Supermotard: Unlimited modification up to 250 pp two stroke or 450 pp four stroke - Unlimited modification up to 250cc two stroke or 450cc four stroke. c.
+Lightweight Supermotard: - Unlimited modification, up to 125cc two stroke or 250cc four stroke. - Moto-X Supermotard: Must have 21 inch front wheel, any MX, Enduro, DOT or class C tire eligible, open displacement. - 4.
 Race formats will be as follows: - a.
 A heat race will be run for each class to determine grid position for the main events. - b.
 Heat grid position will be determined by class pointes standings, followed by the order in which entries are received. - c.
 Flags and signals see Section J. - 5.
 Licensing: All riders must hold one of the following: - a.
-Any current WMRRA racing license. - b.
+Any current WMRRA racing license.

+- b.
 A current WMRRA membership card. - c.
 A current racing license issued by another accredited racing organization. - d.
 A WMRRA single event license as set forth in Section B. - 6.
 License restrictions: